 You cannot do both pieces together; it is strictly one or the other.
 You can, however, opt to wear neither piece.
 Just your plain dress shirt and tie are suitable.

 Cufflinks are a wonderful way to accessorize your black-tie ensemble.
 Metallic cufflinks add a touch of sparkle to your appearance and can look very classy.

 A handkerchief in your breast pocket is another way you can add a touch of personality to your formalwear.
-You should keep the color subdued, although some small print on it can make for an interesting visual.
+You should keep the color subdued, although some small print can make for an interesting visual.

 Although there are many beautiful and sophisticated watches, a tuxedo is not an appropriate outfit for most of the watch types.

 The only appropriate watch-type to accessorize your formalwear is a dress watch.
 However, you need to make sure that you choose a minimalistic and simple one.

 Taken piece by piece, it is not too difficult to put together the ideal black-tie outfit.
 Start with your basic unit, the black suit, and add to it.